eth-library-lab/AID-docs/chapters/3_guide/3_upload.md

 ![Command for Creating New Repository](./images/new_repo.png)

-Note: AID will automatically create a new folder when download the template, so there is no need to create the folder beforehand.
+Note: AID will automatically create a new folder when downloading the template, so there is no need to create the folder beforehand.

 *Step 2*: Modify the Solvers